SakshamK2003/tic_tac_toe-game/README.md

 Two players can play against each other.
 Basic validation to ensure moves are legal.
 Usage
-To play the game, simply run the main script.
-Follow the prompts to take turns and enter your moves.

-:bash
-python tictactoe.py // copy it
 The game will display the current board after each move and announce the winner or declare a draw when appropriate.

 :Installation